|Alma Mater:||Wisconsin-Stevens Point|

-Brian Idalski is entering his eighth season as head coach of the University of North Dakota women’s hockey program in 2014-15.
+Brian Idalski enters his ninth season as head coach of the University of North Dakota women’s hockey program in 2015-16.
 He has laid a strong foundation for years to come with flourishing recruiting classes, a strong sense of accountability throughout the locker room and a distinguished coaching staff with experience collegiately, professionally, nationally and internationally.

 Since the day he was hired on April 11, 2007, and officially introduced at an April 12 press conference at the Ralph Engelstad Arena as the second head coach in program history, Idalski has believed that with second-to-none facilities, a fan base devoted to its UND athletics and hockey, and the vast educational opportunities at the University of North Dakota, the women’s hockey team should gain its ranks as a traditional powerhouse in the national scene.

 Not only has his staff gone global to recruit the top-end talent from the International Ice Hockey Federation, it has grown a pipeline into USA Hockey and Hockey Canada, along with the keeping the local standouts from Minnesota, North Dakota and Manitoba.

 In 2012-13 Idalski led the program to new heights, as the team reached the WCHA Final Face-Off championship game for the first time, and made back-to-back appearances in the NCAA Tournament.
 Posting a 26-12-1 record, the season marked the third straight-season of 20-plus wins.